Book: The Revolt of the Angels, Anatole France

 This novel from Nobel-prize winning French satirist Anatole France begins with a mystery of missing books at the greatest library in Paris, commences with the story of a guardian angel who steps down from his post to become an atheist, and eventually climaxes with an epic of earthbound angels plotting anarchist revolution against Heaven.

-To France, Satan and Satanism represented the vibrant power of material joys and human wellbeing, in contrast to the church’s dry and stodgy dogma of deprivation.
-The “Gardener’s Tale,” in which one of the original rebel angels regales us with the story of civil war in heaven and the history of the world from a Satanic point of view, marks the highpoint of the book.
+To France, Satan and Satanism represented the vibrant power of material joys and human wellbeing, in contrast to Heaven’s dry and stodgy dogma of deprivation.
+The “Gardener’s Tale,” in which one of the original rebel angels regales us with the story of civil war in Heaven and the history of the world from a Satanic point of view, marks the highpoint of the book.

 On the other hand, “Revolt” also kind of peters out after that and comes to no particular conclusion.
 It also reflects some of France’s pompous and outdated opinions about art, society, philosophy, and men and women, and sometimes his sense of humor is a little elusive.